When Was Running Invented? A Brief History Of Running

 One of the earliest recorded uses of running was as a symbol of power and endurance, especially in ancient Egypt.
 The Sed festival, a ceremony going back to over 3,000 B.C., celebrated the continued reign of the Pharaoh.

-After 30 years in power, the Pharaoh would participate in the Sed festival every three years after that, essentially running laps to prove his fitness to rule.
+After 30 years in power, the Pharaoh would participate in the Sed festival every three years after that, essentially running prove his fitness to rule.

-The Pharaoh had to complete four laps of a designated course, changing his royal outfit midway through to symbolize his rule over Upper and Lower Egypt.
+Pharaohs had to run four laps on a set course, changing their royal outfit midway to symbolize their rule over Egypt.

 It sounds like a fancy version of a royal relay race, right?